kidGodzilla/woodhouse/README.md

 Anything that can be automated programmatically can be automated with Woodhouse, probably in a much more fun and interactive way.
 So get scripting!

+**NOTE:** Woodhouse is currently public (to avoid paying $7/month for private repos at Docker Hub).
+So don't put anything sensitive (as an environment variable, for instance) in a plugin just yet.
+Gather up all those no-go plugins and once we have enough to justify $7/month we'll move to private repos (would also be nice to have environments private, just in case).

 #### Some plugin ideas to get the ball rolling...

 - Handle commands mid-sentance (trims and processes rest as command)